anton7r/rollup-plugin-devsuite/README.md

 //...
 ```

-Both of these following examples should be identical
+Both of these following examples should give an identical result

 ```js
 //...